Hasnat-Ahmed-Goheer/Hasnat-Ahmed-Goheer/README.md

 ## 🚀 About Me

-I'm a full-stack software engineer with expertise in building scalable web applications and systems.
-My technical focus spans from frontend user interfaces to backend architecture, with hands-on experience in modern JavaScript frameworks and cloud technologies as I work towards becoming a DevOps engineer.
+I'm a passionate full-stack software engineer specializing in modern web technologies and cloud infrastructure.
+I focus on creating scalable, efficient solutions that solve real-world problems.
+My expertise spans across frontend development with React and Next.js, backend systems with Node.js and various databases, and cloud deployment with AWS and Docker.

-My approach to development emphasizes clean, maintainable code and efficient problem-solving.
-I enjoy tackling complex technical challenges and continuously expanding my knowledge across emerging technologies and industry best practices.

 - 🔭 Currently working on modern web applications using React and Node.js
 - ☁️ Practicing with AWS, Docker, and Kubernetes for cloud deployment